DominiqueMakowski/SubjectiveScalesModels.jl/docs/src/OrderedBeta.md

 ## Usage

+### Simulate Data

 Data with clustered extreme responses are common in psychology and cognitive neuroscience.
 Ordered Beta models are a convenient and parsimonious way of modelling such data.

 ![](https://github.com/DominiqueMakowski/SubjectiveScalesModels.jl/blob/main/docs/img/illustration_orderedbeta.png?raw=true)

-The model is based on a distribution with 4 parameters, 2 of which are the parameters of the [`BetaPhi2`](@ref) distribution (modeling data in between the extremes), and *k0* and *k1* delimiting fuzzy boundaries by which the probability of extreme values increases.
+The model is based on a distribution with 4 parameters, 2 of which are the parameters of the [`BetaPhi2`](@ref) distribution (modeling data in between the extremes), and *k0* and *k1* delimiting fuzzy boundaries beyond which the probability of extreme values increases.

-Because these 4 parameters come with their own constraints (i.e., *phi* $\phi$ must be positive, *mu* $\mu$, *k0* and *k1* must be between 0 and 1), it is convenient to express them on a transformed scale (in which they become unconstrained and can adopt any values).

-In particular, *mu* $\mu$ is typically expressed on the **logit** scale, and *phi* $\phi$ is expressed on the log scale.
-*k0* and *k1* can also be expressed on the logit scale, and it is recommended in particular when they are the result of a formula, i.e., when there are *effects* specified on them.
-However, because 0 and 1 are totally plausible values for *k0* and *k1* (corresponding to an absence of extreme values), and 0.5 are in general the upper and lower limits, respectively, it can be convenient to set the priors as **truncated** distributions directly on the raw scale.

 Let us start by generating data from a distribution with *known* parameters, and then fitting a model to recover these parameters.